 Our dependence on our delivery centers and enterprise services support functions in the Philippines, which is subject to frequent severe weather, natural disasters, and occasional security threats, represents a particular risk.
-This geographic concentration can result in material adverse effect on our business, financial condition and results of operations.
+This geographic concentration could result in a material adverse effect on our business, financial condition and results of operations.
 Although we procure business interruption insurance to cover some of these exposures, adequate insurance may not be available on an ongoing basis for a reasonable price.